-- Revision of Erosion and Sediment Control Plans, controls and measures prior to installation. - Assist in project training in regards to project erosion and sediment control issues. - Liaison on a regular basis with any soil conservationist appointed for the project by the Principal.
+- Registered as an RMS approved service provider in accordance with 'Soil Conservation Consultancy Services' category. - Must review all erosion, sediment and water pollution plans, controls and measures prior to installation. - Must assist in Project training regarding erosion and sediment control issues - Must liaise on a regular basis with any Soil Conservationist appointed for the Project by RMS.